xoreos/octopress/source/_posts/2015-09-30-xoreos-0-dot-0-3-bastila-released.markdown

 author: DrMcCoy
 ---

-To keep things moving following the [previous 0.0.2 release](/blog/2015/07/27/xoreos-0-dot-0-2-aribeth-released/), we're proud to announce the release version 0.0.3, nicknamed "Bastila", of [xoreos](https://github.com/xoreos/xoreos/releases/tag/v0.0.3) and [xoreos-tools](https://github.com/xoreos/xoreos-tools/releases/tag/v0.0.3).
+To keep things moving following the [previous 0.0.2 release](/blog/2015/07/27/xoreos-0-dot-0-2-aribeth-released/), we're proud to announce the release of version 0.0.3, nicknamed "Bastila", of [xoreos](https://github.com/xoreos/xoreos/releases/tag/v0.0.3) and [xoreos-tools](https://github.com/xoreos/xoreos-tools/releases/tag/v0.0.3).

 This release features a working script system for all targeted games, with game scripts being fired for the start of a campaign or module, when entering and leaving areas, and when clicking on in-game object.
 The singular exception is the Nintendo DS game *Sonic Chronicles: The Dark Brotherhood*, which doesn't seem to feature any scripts at all.